ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 ---
 # The Development Pipeline

 The following document details how to make a change to the [BrainFANS](https://github.com/ejh243/BrainFANS) repository through the command line (and your favourite text editor).
-Some text editors like VScode and Sublime Text can elimate the need to remember git commands.
-We recommend that you use the terminal for your first couple of contributions in order to become more familiar with the process.
+Some text editors like VScode and Sublime Text can eliminate the need to remember git commands.
+We recommend that you use the terminal for your first couple of contributions in order to become more familiar with the version control process.

-If you are ever unsure about one of the steps described in this document, please ask Sam Fletcher s.o.fletcher@exeter.ac.uk for further clarification.
+If you are ever unsure about one of the steps described in this document, please ask Sam Fletcher (s.o.fletcher@exeter.ac.uk) for further clarification.

-## Contents
+## Overview of Process

 1) [**Get the latest version of BrainFANS**](#step-one-get-the-latest-version-of-brainfans)
 2) [**Submit an issue**](#step-two-submit-an-issue)